-Mount Sinai West is ranked as High Performing in Neurology/Neurosurgery for U.S. News and World Report.
+The skilled and experienced neurosurgery team at Mount Sinai Morningside and Mount Sinai West are recognized as having one of the nation's best Neurosurgery programs by U.S. News & World Report® for 2023-24.
 We are particularly skilled with epilepsy surgery, cerebrovascular services, essential tremor, Parkinson’s Disease, psychiatric disorders, and general brain and spine procedures.

 We have extensive experience performing Chiari malformation procedures, cerebrospinal diversions, intracranial hemorrhage evacuation, intrathecal pumps (for pain and spasticity), spinal cord and vagal nerve stimulation, cervical and lumbar disc replacement procedures, minimally invasive spine surgeries, and microdiscectomies, spinal fusions, and radiosurgery.